Dambisa Moyo, Baroness Moyo: Journalism and public speaking

 Moyo is a public speaker, commentator, and columnist.
 She has written for international financial and economic journals, periodicals, and publications, including The Wall Street Journal, Financial Times, The New York Times, and Time.

 She has lectured at financial and economic summits, forums, and conferences, including the annual World Economic Forum conference in Davos, the Council on Foreign Relations, the American Enterprise Institute, the annual Bilderberg Conference, the Peterson Institute for International Economics, the Organisation for Economic Co-operation and Development (OECD), the Aspen Institute, and the Ambrosetti Forum.
 She also speaks at venues including TEDTalks and BBC's HARDtalk, and is a commentator on business-news television networks.

 Awards and honors

-On 8 November 2022, she was created Baroness Moyo, of Knightsbridge in the City of Westminster, receiving a life peerage during the Queen's 2022 Special Honours.
+On 8 November 2022, she was created Baroness Moyo, of Knightsbridge in the City of Westminster, receiving a life peerage in the 2022 Special Honours.
+Initially introduced as a Conservative peer, since 2024 she has sat as a non-affiliated peer.

 She was also elected to the American Academy of Arts & Sciences in 2022, and as an Honorary Fellow of Queens' College, Cambridge in 2023.